lightbend-labs/cloc-plugin/README.md

 some code I kludged together to get a count of lines of code compiled in the [Scala community build](https://github.com/scala/community-builds)

+rather than just a raw line count, it uses `cloc` to get a proper count that omits comments and blank lines

 context: https://github.com/scala/community-builds/issues/59

 also serves as a near-minimal example of a Scala compiler plugin for my